robch/mdx/README.md

 # MDCC - Markdown Context Creator CLI

-MDCC is a command-line tool that takes file pattern inputs and outputs the contents of those files in a markdown-friendly format.
-It offers various options to include or exclude files and lines based on regular expressions, line numbers, and other criteria.
+MDCC is a command-line tool that helps build markdown files from various sources.
+It can process files, search the web, and apply AI processing to create markdown content.
+The tool supports file and line filtering, line formatting, AI processing, and output options.
+It can be used to create markdown files for documentation, research, and other purposes.

 ## Features
+- Integrates AI processing for applying instructions to files, pages, or command outputs.
 - Supports glob patterns for specifying multiple files.
 - Outputs filenames as markdown headers followed by content in code blocks.
 - Handles relative and absolute file paths efficiently.
 - Allows filtering of files and lines based on regular expressions.
 - Provides options to include or exclude specific lines and add line numbers.
 - Capable of handling multiple threads for file processing.
+- Supports web search and retrieval with markdown formatting.
+- Allows headless browsing and HTML stripping for web content.
+- Enables saving output and configuration options to specified files.

 ## Installation
 To build the project, ensure you have .NET SDK 8.0 installed.
 Then, navigate to the project directory and run: